anthonyhamilton360/ActiveDirectoryLab/README.md

 </p>
 <p>
 In the settings tab, go to DNS servers.
-It shows that the DNS servers is inherited fromthe virtual network.
+It shows that the DNS servers is inherited from the virtual network.
 </p>
 <br />